oktopuslinky/cs4348project2/Devlog.md

 # 11/16/2025 10:16 PM
 SESSION START
 I forgot to add the readme file for the project, so I will add that during this session.

+# 11/16/2025 10:22 PM
+SESSION END
+I have added the readme file for the project according to the instructions.